- Social Justice

 Public Engagement for Public Schools (PEPS) believes that public education is foundational to democracy and that broad based public support is essential to a healthy public school system.
 PEPS provides opportunities for San Franciscans to support public schools with our hearts, minds, money and votes.

-RENEW is a nonprofit that helps individuals in groups rekindle motivation, restore energy, and move ahead.
+RENEW Center is a nonprofit that helps individuals in groups rekindle motivation, restore energy, and move ahead.
 RENEW provides opportunities for people to work together to analyze circumstances and develop approaches and solutions so they can work and live with more focus, resilience, and even joy.

 San Francisco Aid for Animals